-Biweekly pay is the concept of paying your staff every two weeks on a specific day.
+Biweekly pay is the concept of paying your staff every two weeks on a specific day of the week.
 Due to the fact that payday happens every two weeks, some months will have three pay checks.
 If the majority of your employees are hourly, biweekly payroll can be beneficial.

-Shortly, bi-weekly means that you pay your staff every two weeks, as the name implies.
-A pay schedule/period will frequently reoccur within a specific timeframe and will not change until a new pay period begins.
+Shortly, Biweekly pay means that you pay your staff every two weeks, as the name implies.
+A pay schedule/period will frequently reoccur within a specific timeframe and will not change until a new pay cycle begins.